This program is for:

 Youth Leader Volunteer

-To be a Youth Leader at Camp fYrefly, you must be between the ages of 18 and 24 by the start of camp.
+To be a Youth Leader at Camp fYrefly, you must be between ages 20-24 by the start of camp.

 Youth Leaders are the group leaders at Camp fYrefly and the primary point of contact for campers.
-There will be one Youth Leader and one Adult Leader for each pod.
-As a Youth Leader, you will guide the pod through pod time activities, workshops, free time, and transition times.
-You’ll also help make decisions for their pod.
-Youth Leaders build skills in mentorship, communications, and working with youth.
+You will be grouped with one Adult Leader and one Mental Health Leader for each pod.
+Working with other volunteers and staff, Youth Leaders guide the pod through pod time activities, workshops, free time and transition times.
+Youth Leaders support camper growth and build community as a peer.
+Youth Leaders build their skills in mentorship, communication and working with youth.

-Camp is a space of fun, excitement, curiosity, and introspection.
-It is also a space for emotional reflection, processing, and exploration of identity.
-Sometimes Youth Leaders will find themselves in a quiet sharing circle, and other times in a loud and boisterous lodge.
-It is a rustic natural site with dorm-style accommodations and bunk beds.
+Camp is a space of excitement and curiosity.
+It is also a space for emotional reflection and identity exploration.
+Sometimes Youth Leaders will find themselves in a quiet sharing circle, and other times in a loud and busy lodge.
+It is a woodsy natural site with dorm-style accommodations and bunk beds.
 Youth Leader roles may involve guiding conversations in workshops or singing around a campfire.
-You may find yourself supporting a camper through a challenging conversation about family rejection or a celebration of the new pronoun they chose.
+Camp can be both joyful and challenging!
+It’s important that Youth Leaders act with empathy, flexibility and resiliency.

 Training

-To help you become successful in this youth leadership role, we will provide you with comprehensive pre-camp training to help build your leadership, facilitation experience, and mentoring skills.
-This pre-camp training is mandatory and will take place in July.
+To help you become successful in this youth leadership role, we will provide you with comprehensive pre-camp training to help build your leadership, facilitation and mentoring skills.
+This pre-camp training is mandatory and will take place all day on July 26 and 27, 2025.

 Honorarium